JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 Optimisation problems can be classified with respect to several criteria.
-In the following we provide a grouping of the algorithms with respect to the “information” available for your optimisation problem
+In the following we provide a grouping of the algorithms with respect to the “information” available about your optimisation problem

 ```math
 \operatorname*{arg\,min}_{p∈\mathbb M} f(p)